 Teesside leading the way in UK industry again

 Located in Teesside’s industrial cluster, Net Zero Teesside can play a significant role in local and national plans for regional development and in the UK’s industrial strategy for a low carbon Northern Powerhouse.
-The Project will deliver local jobs and economic growth, supporting up to 4,000 direct and indirect jobs during construction.
+During construction, the project could enable an annual gross benefit of up to £450 million and support up to 5,500 direct jobs.
 The Project has the potential to further regenerate and revitalise the region with new technologies and investment as companies which emit or use carbon dioxide are attracted by this new hub.

 Together we’re delivering solutions for a sustainable low emissions future